 Crystal Chatham Housman

-Based out of California, USA, Crystal is a boots-on-the-ground visual journalist specializing in military affairs, aerospace, public safety, and volunteerism.
-Crystal's outstanding journalism portfolio is here: authory.com/CrystalHousman
+Based out of California, USA, Crystal is a boots-on-the-ground visual journalist specializing in military affairs, aerospace, public safety, and volunteering.
+Crystal's outstanding journalism portfolio is here, among the best writer portfolio examples: authory.com/CrystalHousman

 She has chosen to divide her work into various niches, but she also has a tab for "other" and a tab for "portfolio."
 That means when she wants to share just her portfolio, she shares the link to just the "portfolio" collection.
 It's an interesting take on using a portfolio builder like Authory — have different tabs for particular niches and then have a separate tab for the portfolio alone.

 Rhiannon is a freelance writer from North Carolina, USA, writing on topics ranging from prematurity to parenting and mental health.
 Her work has appeared in The New York Times, Washington Post, Insider, and HuffPost.
 Rhiannon's writing portfolio: authory.com/RhiannonGiles

 Rhiannon has gone for a simple look but has shown her prolificity and personal brand through the use of Collections where she's marked out favorites in every writing niche.